gregtidanian/daedalus/README.md

 The generated netlist file is _DesignESP32PCB.net_.

 The parsing script written is _pinmapgenerator.py_ and the generated header file is pinmap.h.

+To run the script from the terminal navigate to the pinmap folder and execute the following command:

+`python pinmapgenerator.py`

 The contents of the generated header file include:

 - Pin definitions
 ```